Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 ## 9:00–10:30: Planning your project

-There cannot be a single set of *best practice* recommendations for all digital editions because scholars create editions to meet different research goals, and they do under different working conditions.
+There cannot be a single set of *best practice* recommendations for all digital editions because scholars create editions to meet different research goals, and they do that under different working conditions.
 What’s the purpose of your edition, and what are the resources at your disposal and the constraints on your efforts?

 Time | Topic | Type
 ---- | ----  | ----
 20 min | [Overview of Week 2](topics.md) | Presentation
 20 min | Explore [project planning questions](project_planning.md) | Discussion
-30 min | Apply project planning questions to your own project (individually or collaboratively) | Talk lab 30 min | General discussion of Talk lab results | Discussion
+25 min | Apply project planning questions to your own project (individually or collaboratively) | Talk lab 25 min | General discussion of Talk lab results | Discussion

 ## 10:30–11:00: Coffee break